diarmidmackenzie/sdt-condensed/CET part 2.md

 This is part of my "Self-Determination Theory: Condensed" series, based on Chapter 7 of Deci & Ryan's "Self-Determination Theory".
 See [this page](https://diarmidmackenzie.github.io/sdt-condensed) for background, and links to other articles in this series.

+[CET Part I](https://diarmidmackenzie.github.io/sdt-condensed/CET%20part%201.html) introduces some terminology that is used in this article.

 ## Interpersonal and Intrapersonal Processes Affecting Intrinsic Motivation

 This chapter extends the discussion of Cognitive Evaluation Theory (CET) by looking at how social contexts affect the functional significance of events, and therefore people's intrinsic motivation.